Average Flooring Installation Cost: What Homeowners Should Know

 Warning Signs You Should Not Ignore

-• Floorboards that feel soft or spongy when you step on them
+• Loose tiles or planks that move when you step on them

-• Doors that suddenly stick or scrape the floor
+• Doors suddenly stick or scrape the floor

 What Affects the Cost of Repairs or Installation